tribixbite/awesome/README.md

 *   [webgrip/PuttyGPT](https://github.com/webgrip/PuttyGPT) - Full Spectrum AI
 *   [Josh-XT/AGiXT](https://github.com/Josh-XT/AGiXT) - AGiXT is a dynamic AI Agent Automation Platform that seamlessly orchestrates instruction management and complex task execution across diverse AI providers.
 Combining adaptive memory, smart features, and a versatile plugin system, AGiXT delivers efficient and comprehensive AI solutions.
 *   [yoheinakajima/babyagi](https://github.com/yoheinakajima/babyagi) -
-*   [Bunsly/HomeHarvest](https://github.com/Bunsly/HomeHarvest) - Python package for real estate scraping of MLS listing data
+*   [Bunsly/HomeHarvest](https://github.com/Bunsly/HomeHarvest) - Python package for scraping real estate property data
 *   [OpenBMB/RepoAgent](https://github.com/OpenBMB/RepoAgent) - An LLM-powered repository agent designed to assist developers and teams in generating documentation and understanding repositories quickly.
 *   [httpie/cli](https://github.com/httpie/cli) - 🥧 HTTPie CLI  — modern, user-friendly command-line HTTP client for the API era.
 JSON support, colors, sessions, downloads, plugins & more.
 *   [ParclLabs/parcllabs-python](https://github.com/ParclLabs/parcllabs-python) - We're on a mission to create the world's best API developer experience and community for housing data.
 Our SDK is designed to supercharge your API experience and accelerate your time to insight.
 It enables you to efficiently pull the data you need, analyze it, and visualize your findings.